Employment Resources for Family Members Returning to the United States

 Subscribe to The Network

-Subscribe to The Network, a program designed to connect family members with potential employers within The Department as well as with other outside organizations.
-Working with Department of State hiring officials and HR specialists, FLO sources job opportunities for which family members with EOE would be considered for non-competitive hire upon their return to the U.S. FLO also works with outside organizations to source job opportunities and give family members the inside track on government contract, NGO, and other private sector positions stateside.
-Job vacancy announcements and other employment related information including upcoming programs and FLO services is distributed via THE NETWORK listserv to registered family members.
+- Subscribe to The Network, an email subscription service for Foreign Service family members seeking employment in the Washington D.C. area.
+It is designed to connect family members with potential employers within the U.S. Department of State as well as with other outside organizations.
+The Family Liaison Office (FLO) sources job opportunities for which family members with Executive Order 12721 Eligibility would be considered for noncompetitive hire upon their return to the U.S. It also works with outside organizations to source job opportunities and give family members the inside track on government contract, NGO, and other private sector positions in the U.S. Job vacancy announcements and other employment-related information, including upcoming programs and FLO services, is distributed via The Network to registered family members.

 Do Your Own Research